A Different Kind of Baller

 Game over.

-Matt Wilson of Emerald City Pinball League tells me they’re actually called “outlanes.”
+Matt Walton of Emerald City Pinball League tells me they’re actually called “outlanes.”
 It’s nice to hear competitive pinball players hate them, too.

 “They’re horrible,” he says.
 “Everybody hates them.
 They’re nobody’s friend on a pinball machine.”

-There’s big news in the Eugene pinball scene, Wilson says.
-The IFPA (International Flipper Pinball Association) Oregon State Championship Pinball Championship is coming to town.
+There’s big news in the Eugene pinball scene, Walton says.
+The IFPA (International Flipper Pinball Association) Oregon State Pinball Championship is coming to town.

 According to the IFPA website, the organization seeks to support pinball as a “legitimate form of competition as well as leisure time entertainment for both skilled and novice players.”

-“The IFPA State Pinball Championship series is in its sixth year,” Wilson says, and this is the first time the event will be held outside Portland, widely considered to have one of the biggest pinball scenes in the county.
+“The IFPA State Pinball Championship series is in its sixth year,” Walton says, and this is the first time the event will be held outside Portland, widely considered to have one of the biggest pinball scenes in the county.

 But lately, Eugene has gained ground.